roccoblues/form3-account-api/README.md

 # form3-account-api

-Form3 fake account API client (Interview Exercise)
+This repository contains a client for the Form3 fake account API.

+## Submitted by

+Dennis Schön (mail@dennis-schoen.de)